 The Government has advised the public against wearing surgical masks or N95 respirator-type masks, so leave these for the health and care workers who really need them.

 Cloth barrier masks are cheap to buy or easy to make, according to Cruden.
-“Asking everyone to wear cloth masks can help to reduce the spread of the coronavirus by people who have Covid-19 but do not realise it.
-Remember that countries that required face masks, testing, isolation and social distancing early on in the pandemic appear to have had some success in slowing the spread of the virus.”
+“Asking everyone to wear cloth masks can help to reduce the spread of the coronavirus by people who have Covid-19 but do not realize it.
+Remember that countries that required face masks, testing, isolation, and social distancing early on in the pandemic appear to have had some success in slowing the spread of the virus.”

 Ultimately, wearing a barrier mask is a personal choice that depends on your work environment and general health.
 If it makes you feel less anxious, go for it; if you would prefer to be mask-free, that’s fine too.

 Cruden doesn’t recommend pulling on a pair of gloves—wool, plastic, rubber, or otherwise—when you’re in a general office environment.

 “Medical experts state that wearing gloves won’t give you an added layer of protection against the risk of coming into contact with germs, mostly because wearing gloves provides a false sense of security that bare hands do not,” he said.

 It’s back to basics here.
 Keep tissues at your desk and in your bag at all times.
 Remember, cough into your elbow and sneeze into a tissue.
 Always wash your hands afterward and dispose of tissues immediately in a bin.
 And try not to touch your face, even when you’re in ‘deep thinking’ mode!

 You can forget about shared workstations and hot desking.
 If at all possible, your workspace will be yours and yours alone, preferably two meters away from your nearest neighbor.

 Government advice is to increase office cleaning, but should you give your desk an extra dose of disinfectant when you get to work?
 Why not, says Cruden.
 Take responsibility for your space by giving it a wipe-down.